 - Studio: Studio Ghibli

 Unlike anything you'd expect from a traditional anime, My Neighbors the Yamadas is a collection of everyday situations filled with humor, tenderness, and a unique visual style.
-With a style reminiscent of animated newspaper comic strips, the film depicts the daily life of an ordinary Japanese family—with all the confusion, gaffes, and tender moments that come with it.
+With a style reminiscent of animated newspaper comic strips, the film presents the daily life of an ordinary Japanese family—with all the mix-ups, blunders, and tender moments that come with it.

-Furthermore, it's precisely this simplicity that makes the anime so comforting.
-Without major twists or heavy drama, each scene delivers small doses of joy, relatability, and light laughter.
+Moreover, it is precisely this simplicity that makes the anime so comforting.
+Without major plot twists or heavy dramas, each scene delivers small doses of joy, relatability, and lighthearted laughter.
 It's the kind of work that reminds us that, in the end, it's the simplest things in life that truly warm the heart.

 01. Pokémon